A Guide to Security Awareness Training for Businesses

 What Is NIST?

-The National Institute of Standards and Technology (NIST) is an agency within the United States Department of Commerce.
-NIST serves as the U.S. national laboratory, promoting innovation and industrial competitiveness in numerous industries by setting measurement standards, performing research and building organizational frameworks — including frameworks to help organizations structure and mature their Security Awareness Training Programs.
+The National Institute of Standards and Technology (NIST) is part of the U.S. Department of Commerce.
+NIST helps improve innovation and competitiveness in various industries by setting measurement standards, conducting research, and developing frameworks.
+This includes creating guides to help organizations improve their Security Awareness Training Programs.

 Security Awareness Training Topics

-NIST Special Publication 800-50 recommends security awareness and training covering the following nine topics:
+NIST Special Publication 800-50 suggests that security awareness training should cover the following nine topics:

 - Phishing